Balloon-like dwelling to be tested on Int'l Space Station

 BEAM will be attached to the station's Tranquility connecting node and inflated with pressurized air to form a rigid, cylinder-shaped, balloon-like dwelling.

-Garver said there are no firm plans for what the station's six live-aboard crew members will do with their spare room.
+Gold said there are no firm plans for what the station's six live-aboard crew members will do with their spare room.
+But Bigelow wants to collect information about how the habitat's environment is affected by having people aboard.

-Initially, NASA and Bigelow are interested in getting information about how the structure withstands radiation and maintains a stable temperature in orbit, and also whether the fabric mildews or becomes a place where contaminants in the station's air collects.

 Beyond the test flight, Bigelow's commercial business is dependent on the development of space taxis to fly company personnel and guests into orbit.
 NASA likewise is looking to the private sector to fly its astronauts to and from the space station, a service now solely provided by Russia at a cost of more than $60 million per person.